 - Musical jets

 Water is one of the few places you probably don’t want to bring your phone or other devices.
-With the risk of it slipping in and being damaged beyond repair, it is reasonable to insist that kids leave electronic devices inside.
-This rare window without a device in hand allows parents and kids to talk, relax and grow as a family.
+With the risk of it slipping in and being damaged, it is reasonable to insist that kids leave electronic devices inside.
+This rare window without a device in hand allows parents and kids to talk, relax, and grow as a family.

 To learn more about including kids in hot tub maintenance and to download our Hot Tub Maintenance Guide, read our blog on maintenance.